somepago/saint/README.md

 conda install -c anaconda scikit-learn
 ```

-Make sure the following requirements are met
+Make sure the following requirements are met:

 * torch>=1.8.1
 * torchvision>=0.9.1

 ### Optional
-We used wandb to update our logs.
-But it is optional.
+We used wandb to update our logs, but it is optional.
 ```
 conda install -c conda-forge wandb
 ```